 There’s plenty of furniture available.
 The purpose of the furniture is to add some excitement and uniqueness to their habitat.
 Leopard geckos are conscience animals, and can display enlightened emotions with new additions.

 And these furniture selections can encourage exercise, and places to hide.
 They like to crawl and climb.
-And specific pieces can help encourage this movement, which creates a stimulating and enjoyable habitat.
+And specific pieces can help encourage their movement, which creates a stimulating and enjoyable leopard gecko habitat.

 One piece of furniture that we do not recommend is a home made water dish.
 Too often, these home made water dishes are cut from plastic, which create sharp edges that can harm your pet.
 And if there’s a hazard in your pet’s home, then your leopard gecko will have a tough time acclimating.
 Which is why we encourage a purchased water dish.

 Choosing a Leopard Gecko’s Substrate

 Another aspect of Leo management is substrate.
 And there are a few options to ensure you’re leopard gecko is happy:

 - wood chips